Your Cognitive Architecture as Spiritual Gateway: Mapping the 16 Types to the Dragon’s Path

 Your Archetypal Home: The Magician (alchemy/vision) and the Seer (insight).

-Your Shadow Trap: The Porous Skin or Dissociation.
-You are so focused on the horizon that you trip over your own feet.
-You may neglect the Form Body, treating your physical existence as an inconvenient meat-suit.
-You risk “spiritual bypassing”—using concepts to avoid feeling pain.
+Your Shadow Trap: Disembodied drift, Porous Skin, or bypass tendencies under stress.
+You can become so focused on the horizon that you trip over your own feet.
+You may neglect the Form Body, treating physical reality as secondary, and use concepts to avoid feeling pain.

 Your Dragon’s Path: